SharePoint/sp-dev-docs/docs/embedded/tutorials/register-ct.md

 The cmdlet outputs your new `ContainerTypeId`, save this for later use.

 ### 3. Grant admin consent for your app

+TODO: Take this out of the article and put it into the register CT article....
+* this is step 1 for register

 You can grant admin consent to an app by visiting the following link with the `{{consumingTenantId}}` and `{{appId}}` values set.